What effect does shot speed have on the 90° and 30° rules?

-With follow and draw shots, the CB persists along the tangent line longer before curving to the final direction, as demonstrated in this video:
+With follow and draw shots, the CB persists along the tangent line longer before curving to the final direction, as demonstrated in these videos:

 Follow and draw are delayed even more if the CB hops into the OB.
 For more information and demonstrations, see the ball hop effects resource page.

 When using the 30° rule, this diagram shows how you need to shift the peace-sign down the tangent line with faster speeds, to predict the final CB direction: